pgmesa/synapgrad/README.md

 This project comes with 3 jupyter notebooks (in `examples/`) that solve 3 beginner's problems in AI:

 - [x] 1.
 Basic MLP for binary classification (sklearn 'make_moons' toy dataset)
-- [ ] 2.
+- [x] 2.
 MLP for handwritten digits classification (MNIST dataset)
 - [ ] 3.
 CNN for handwritten digits classification (MNIST dataset)

-So far, only the first example has been implemented
+The 3rd example has not been implemented yet

 Example 1 (synapgrad MLP solution)     |  Example 2 and 3
 :-------------------------:|:-------------------------: